Chapter 11 vs. Chapter 7 Bankruptcy: What to Know

 While filing for bankruptcy can certainly bring relief to certain cases of extreme debt, it should remain a last resort.
 You’ll want to do everything possible to avoid filing for bankruptcy.
 Here are some alternative options:

-- Find a side job: From tutoring to dog walking or even driving for Uber, there are a number of side hustle options to choose from these days.
+Find a side hustle: From tutoring to dog walking or even driving for Uber, there are a number of side gig options to choose from these days.